krisztianb/typedoc-umlclass/README.md

     `only-names` to include only parameter names, `only-types` to include only parameter types and `complete` to include names and types.
     Default is `complete`.
+-   `--umlClassDiagramCreatePlantUmlFiles <true|false>`<br>
+    If this option is set to `true` the plugin creates a text file for every class or interface for which a class diagram is generated.
+The file contains the PlantUML code that was used to create the diagram.
+The files are stored in the assets directory of the generated documentation.
+    Default is `false`.

 ### HTML output